ghmcadams/vscode-lintlens/README.md

 Supports all configuration file formats currently [supported by ESLint](https://eslint.org/docs/user-guide/configuring#configuration-file-formats)

-- JavaScript - use `.eslintrc.js` and export an object containing your configuration.
+- JavaScript - use `.eslintrc.js` or `.eslintrc.cjs` and export an object containing your configuration.
 - YAML - use `.eslintrc.yaml` or `.eslintrc.yml` to define the configuration structure.
 - JSON - use `.eslintrc.json` to define the configuration structure.
 ESLint’s JSON files also allow JavaScript-style comments.
 - **Deprecated** - use `.eslintrc`, which can be either JSON or YAML.